Physda-Labs/technocracy/README.md

 # Technocracy

-An interactive AI-powered character simulation platform featuring 1,000 unique characters that can engage in conversations, answer questions, and interact within a dynamic 2D world.
+An interactive AI-powered character simulation platform featuring 100 unique characters that can engage in conversations, answer questions, and interact within a dynamic 2D world.

 ## 🌟 Overview

 Technocracy combines a Next.js frontend with a Flask backend to create an immersive experience where AI-powered characters have distinct personalities, opinions, and the ability to engage in meaningful conversations.
 Each character is powered by OpenAI's GPT models and maintains conversation history through Redis caching.
+You can interact with the characters with voice, using LiveKit and ElevenLabs.

 ### Key Features

-- **1,000 Unique Characters**: Each with custom sprites, personalities, and attributes
+- **100 Unique Characters**: Each with custom sprites, personalities, and attributes
 - **AI-Powered Conversations**: Characters can answer questions and engage in multi-turn conversations
 - **Interactive 2D World**: Real-time character simulation with smooth animations
 - **Passion Scoring**: Characters express varying levels of interest in topics